kammitama5/kammitama5.github.io/_posts/2018-5-21-Monday-May-21st.md

 ## GSoC and RustReach Day 8

 ## It's almost midnight
 - I just made an initial pull-request for the Arc and ThickArc constructor for my GSoC project.
+PR was approved and merged into codebase :D
-- I'm hoping I get to work a bit early so I can work on it.
+- I'm hoping I get to work a bit early so I can work on more.
 I really enjoy working on Haskell at all hours of the morning.
   That [Stack Overflow survey](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/) is correct!
+- My next task is to split up Text and StyledText into two separate constructors.
 - I don't know if anyone will ever pay me for it, but I'm really starting to enjoy the whole type-checking thing..even when I'm wrong, frustrated and think the compiler is lying to me.